SimulIDE/SimulIDE/README.md

 SimuliDE executable is in bin folder.
 No need for installation, place SimulIDE folder wherever you want and run the executable.

+## Social:

+Here on [this Discord channel](https://discord.gg/nTRbdpY) you may ask for help or dicuss different SimulIDE related matters.